bobbyluig/bobbyluig.github.io/_drafts/interesting-magic-squares.md

 \end{bmatrix}
 $$

-As seen above, the Sagrada Família magic square has two repeating numbers, 10 and 14.
+As seen above, the Sagrada Familia magic square has two repeating numbers, 10 and 14.
 This makes it trivial.
 However, we know that the magic constant of 33 makes it impossible to have a non-trivial magic square.
 If we relax the positive integer constraint and allow zeros, then it is possible to create non-trivial examples.
 Lee Sallows presents a few, along with a harsh critique of the architect (due to the triviality of the magic square composition).

 $$
 \begin{bmatrix}